-1) Participation (30%): While this may be a lecture class, but you'll quickly learn that my style is fairly Socratic.
+- 1) Participation (30%): While this may be a lecture class, but you'll quickly learn that my style is fairly Socratic.
 I don't want to hear the same three people in every meeting.
 If you're shy or reluctant to speak for other reasons, please come see me in office hours.
 I'm happy to make accommodations as needed.
-But if you never speak in class and you never visit me in office hours, consider most of these points lost.

-2) Theory in everyday life (20%): You are required to submit a short writing assignment (1 page, double-spaced, 12-point font, 1" margins - no spacing or titles, just text filling the entire page - please put you name in the header) via Canvas for each of the five theorists in this class.
+But if you never speak in class and you never visit me in office hours, consider most of these points lost. - 2) Theory in everyday life (20%): You are required to submit a short writing assignment (1-2 pages, single-spaced, 12-point font, 1" margins no spacing or titles please put you name in the header) via Canvas for each of the five theorists in this class.
 Each is worth 4% of your final grade, with all five adding up to 20%.
 Due dates are as follows:

-• Marx: 9/29

-Durkheim: 10/15Du Bois: 11/5de Beauvoir: 11/17
+Marx: 9/29Durkheim: 10/15Du Bois: 11/5

+• de Beauvoir: 11/12